 Do I Need a Lawyer to Help Me Settle a Claim Dispute With USAA?

-Considering the above-listed methods that are often used by insurance companies to avoid paying on claims, it is in your best interest to get an attorney in Chicago that is experienced in personal injury claims.
+Considering the above-listed methods that are often used by insurance companies to avoid paying on claims, it is in your best interest to get an attorney in Chicago that has significant experience with personal injury claims.
 An attorney can do the following things for you:

-- Provide experienced negotiation on your behalf with USAA, which can increase the value of your claim by thousands or even tens of thousands of dollars.
+- Provide experienced negotiation on your behalf with USAA, which may greatly increase the value of your claim

 What I Can Do to Help My Case?